Naps Of The Day - How To Choose Value Selections

 We know finding winners can be very hit and miss but research is always needed.

-This research will often include an in-depth analysis of data elements, such as current form, including ratings of the individual, or team.
+This research for your nap of the day will often include an in-depth analysis of data elements, such as the individual or team's current form and ratings.

 • The previous record of the team, or individual at the venue, or course

-• Suitability of the prevailing weather and/or ground conditions
+• Suitability of the prevailing weather and ground conditions

-Plus a myriad of other factors which may play a part in determining whether an individual or team are worthy of consideration for a bet that day.
+A myriad of other factors may influence whether an individual or team is worthy of consideration for a bet that day.

-However, most shrewd punters are likely to undertake further analysis in order to ascertain the answers to the following 3 questions:
+However, most shrewd punters are likely to undertake further analysis to ascertain the answers to the following three questions:

 • 1.
 Does each of the selections warrant an investment?